jharwell/sierra/docs/src/glossary.rst

    Simulation

-      An ARGoS simulation that runs as part of an experiment.
+      An :term:`ARGoS` simulation that runs as part of an experiment.
 The number of simulations which will be run by SIERRA in stage 2 and averaged together by SIERRA in stage 3 is controlled by ``--n-sims``.

       All simulations in within an :term:`Experiment` are identical, with the exception of: